 District of Maharashtra have been undertaking various rural

-developmental activities for the benefit of farmers viz.
-Lab to Land Project,
+developmental activities for the benefit of farmers''viz.
+Vermi compost,

 Re-development of Saline Soils, Soil Testing etc. Bank has established

-Testing Laboratory has analyzed 8892 Soil ACY- Water samples in the year
+Testing Laboratory has analyzed 7418 Soil and Water samples in the year

 of Pune, Ahmednagar, Solapur and Satara are taking beneft of the lab.